siobhan-saoirse/BrutalBosses/README.md

 # BrutalBosses
-This is a plugin for Seamus's Server that is for Be the Bosses 2: Brutal Bosses.
+This is a plugin for Seamus's Server/Tick Tock Lock Gaming that is for Be the Bosses 2/3 Beta: Brutal Bosses.

 # Requirements
 - [TF2Items](https://forums.alliedmods.net/forumdisplay.php?f=146)